 Co-Founder Of Knight-Ridder Publishing Empire Dies

 SANTA MONICA, Calif.
-(AP) _ James L. Knight, who with his brother built a family newspaper into Knight- Ridder Inc., one of the nation’s foremost publishing empires, has died at age 81.
+(AP) _ James L. Knight, who with his brother built a family newspaper into the Knight-Ridder publishing empire, died Tuesday night after a long illness.
+He was 81.

-Knight died of a respiratory ailment Tuesday at St. John’s Hospital, where he had been hospitalized for several months, nursing supervisor Beverly Fairbairn said.
+Knight died at St. John’s Hospital of a respiratory ailment, nursing supervisor Beverly Fairbairn said.

-He is survived by his second wife, the former Barbara Richardson; daughters Barbara Toomey, Marilyn North of Morganton, N.C., Marjorie Crane of Racine, Wis., and Beverly Olson of Macon, Ga.; 11 grandchildren; and three great grandchildren.
+James Knight is survived by his second wife, the former Barbara Richardson; daughters Barbara Toomey; Marilyn North of Morganton, N.C.; Marjorie Crane of Racine, Wis.; and Beverly Olson of Macon, Ga.; 11 grandchildren and three great-grandchildren.